 To prevent dirt particle abrasions, regularly clean the vehicle's interior.
 Immediately remove any soils.
-Note that newspapers or dark garments that can transfer color to home furnishings can also permanently transfer color to the vehicle's interior.
+Newspapers or dark garments can transfer color to the vehicle's interior.

 Use a soft bristle brush to remove dust from knobs and crevices on the instrument cluster.
 Using a mild soap solution, immediately remove hand lotions, sunscreen, and insect repellent from all interior surfaces or permanent damage may result.